felixlopz/hubrise-test-task/content/developers/en/quick-start.md

 First of all, you need to create a user profile on HubRise with an account and an associated location.
 It is free, and only takes a few minutes!
 Just click on the **Sign up** button on the top of this page and follow instructions.

-This account will be the first user of your application.
-[comment]: # (NOT SURE THE ABOVE SENTENCE MAKES SENSE.
-AN ACCOUNT IS NOT A USER.....)
-It will be useful to have it for testing during the development process.

 ### Set up Postman

 Postman is an API development environment that makes sending API requests very easy.